MProuts/MProuts.github.io/source/_posts/2014-05-18-hello-bower.markdown

 Bower is a simple package manager for front-end assets like CSS and Javascript.
 It provides an elegant solution for including third-party assets and libraries (e.g.
-Bootstrap, jQuery) in different projects on your machine.
+Bootstrap, jQuery) into different projects on your machine.
 Here's how it
 works:

 ###Get Bower